-The road to Pyeongchang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian
+The road to PyeongChang ain’t cheap: The GoFundMe phenom and cost of supporting an Olympian

 In its first day, more than 30 people donated to Tess' page, exceeding the halfway mark and totaling more than $8,000.

-“I’m speechless and astounded at the turnout on the site — we had no idea there would be such a positive reaction,” Carol said Jan.
-26. “It makes me well up, it brings me tears in my eyes (and) it reminds me why we’ve lived here so long.
+"I'm speechless and astounded at the turnout on the site — we had no idea there would be such a positive reaction," Carol said Jan.
+26. "It makes me well up … it reminds me why we've lived here so long.

 "In good times and in bad, this community is there for each other."